Are you of legal drinking age?Yes No

 This wine is bright lemon colour with a hint of green.
 Exotic perfumes leap from the glass with vivacious aromas of citrus peel, passionfruit skins and hints of fresh kaffir lime leaves.
 The palate is refreshing and intense, displaying crisp citrus notes and passionfruit flavours, this wine is well balanced and focused with crisp acidity and a long, juicy, mouth-watering finish.

-This wine is pale lemon in colour with fragrant aromas of fresh pears, citrus notes and spices.
+This wine is pale lemon in colour with fragrant aromas of orange blossom, pears, quince and spices.
 The palate displays white peaches along with subtle nutty characters, hints of citrus and has a creamy texture with a crisp and refreshing finish.
 Opawa Pinot Gris is a versatile food wine and matches well with a variety of dishes - especially lightly spiced Asian influenced cuisine.

 The nose shows fruit characters of ripe plums and wild blackberries with savoury spices and a hint of toasty oak.
 Elegant and juicy on the palate, it displays red fruit flavours and hints of liquorice accompanied by soft, fine tannins.
 This wine has an elegant structure, silky texture and juicy acidity to give freshness, and it culminates in a lingering finish.